beginner3456789/ghostscript-Fontmap-builder/README.md

 Any old Fontmap files will prevent ghostscript from checking all of the fonts.
 The script will find the ghostscript compatible font files and make a single Fontmap file in /Resource/Font/ of ghostscript.
 The directories to be searched should be edited for individual preferences.
-Duplicate FontName files can be a problem because ghostscript actually does all the work.
+Duplicate FontName files can be a problem because ghostscript actually does all the work according to programmed search ordering and is explained in the ghostscript use documentation.
-The GS_FONTPATH isn't needed in .profile or .bashrc because this script finds them all and prevents redundant searches.
+The GS_FONTPATH isn't needed in .profile or .bashrc because this script finds the fonts first and prevents redundant searches.
 The gsFontmap.sh script can be put in a crontab to update this unified Fontmap regularly.
 If run as a user then first change the permissions of the Fontmap file to be updated so a user can make changes.
-Depending on your fonts you might want to remove/replace the /Resource/Init/Fontmap as in my setup.
+Depending on your fonts you might want to remove/replace the ghostscript /Resource/Init/Fontmap as in my setup.